rockjins/Meteor-Tutorials/README.md

 # Jins's Web Site
 You chould call me  Jins Chow,this project create for some web site about I write.

-You can click the "download ZIP" button to you PC,god bless you.
+You can click the "Download ZIP" button to you PC,god bless you.